 Scheduled maintenance is currently in progress.
 We will provide updates as necessary.

-During this maintenance window we will upgrade The Things Stack Cloud to v3.15.2.
+During this maintenance window we will upgrade The Things Stack Cloud to v3.25.2.

-We do not expect noticeable downtime during this deployment.
+We expect brief service interruptions during this deployment.

-Here is the changelog since the current version v3.15.1:
+Here is the changelog since the current version v3.25.1: